RaymondFeckoury/openSourceSpring23/README.md

 # ACM Open Source Project Spring 2023

 Welcome to the Open Source Project!
 We meet every Wednesday on Discord at 5:30pm.
-We're excited to build something amazing together!
+We're excited to build something amazing together!hi

 <br>